Popmotion/popmotion/docs/guides/topics/functional-value-pipelines.md

 // value = 3
 ```

-As the `onUpdate` property is a function that receives a single parameter, the output of that action, we can easily compose a bunch of functions with `flow` and provide that.
+As an action's `onUpdate` is a function that's passed a single value, we can easily compose other functions into a single `onUpdate` function with `flow`.

 ```javascript
 const { transform } = window.popmotion;